Needle Technique – Preface on how to hold your machine:

 Regardless if you use small or large groupings, you will get varying results on the healed end of the tattoo if you don’t follow a few simple needle technique rules.

-- Rule 1- Always run your tube forward.
+- Rule 1- Always run your needle against the tube back.
+This is called moving forward.
 This ensures the needle stays in contact with the tube tip while running lines.
-This is called – PUSHING LINES.
+The tubes work best without the needle bouncing around in the tip.

 - Rule 2- Look at rule 1